Local Adoption is the First Step toward Compliance

 Each local government must pass a city ordinance or county order to adopt the code, and then has the authority to enforce it.
 Building code enforcement ensures that a building is not only designed with the right mix of components, materials, and equipment to meet efficiency requirements, but that construction and installation practices deliver the expected energy performance.

 Code Adoption – The local adoption of energy codes, and all building codes, makes it challenging for the industry to stay informed when changes occur, so it is up to the jurisdiction to provide clear information to enable compliance.
 SPEER has compiled publicly available information about local code adoption, and will continue to update this resource for stakeholders.
 We have not studied, recorded, or attempted to analyze the various amendments to the energy code that exist in local jurisdictions.
-To find your city and code go to our Adoption by City/County table.

 Training and Resources – Once you get started, this is a quick reference to find the forms, resources, and training you may need.